corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/notary-metrics.md

 ## Available metrics
 A notary exports the standard metrics exported by all Corda nodes.
-For more detail on this, see the [node administration page]({{< relref "../node/operating/node-administration.md" >}}), plus the highly-available notary metrics below.
+For more detail on this, see [Node administration]({{< relref "../node/operating/node-administration.md" >}}), plus the highly-available notary metrics below.
 Note that all timers and histograms use exponentially decaying reservoirs, and all meters use exponential moving averages.
-These are explained in the [node metrics documentation]({{< relref "../node/operating/monitoring-and-logging/node-metrics.md" >}}).
+These are explained in [Node metrics]({{< relref "../node/operating/monitoring-and-logging/node-metrics.md" >}}).

 {{< table >}}